-A formal grievance procedure is available to faculty members to facilitate the redress of alleged infractions of Clemson faculty policies and procedures.
+A formal university grievance procedure is available to faculty members to facilitate the redress of alleged infractions of Clemson faculty policies and procedures.
 Any person holding a faculty appointment at Clemson University, including academic administrators, may file a grievance under the procedure described in Part V. Grievance Procedures of the Faculty Manual.
 Category I grievances address such matters as dismissal, termination, unlawful discrimination, or violation of academic freedom.
 Category II grievances address unfair or improper application of administrative authority or allegations of lack of civility and/or lack of professional responsibility.
 In all cases the burden of proof rests on the faculty member who has filed the petition.

-FAQ’s are provided, but to fully understand the grievance process refer to Part V. Grievance Procedures of the Faculty Manual for full details.
+FAQ’s are provided, but to fully understand the University grievance process refer to Part V. Grievance Procedures of the Faculty Manual for full details.
 Please review this information before beginning the grievance process.

 Contact the Ombudsperson and Grievance Counselors directly.
 Grievance counselors do not advise faculty members or administrators from their own colleges.
 Please see the Grievance Board roster to find their contact information.
 The roster also includes the names of Grievance Board members and Senior Lecturer Consultants.
 These individuals, however, should not be contacted directly.
 Please contact the Ombudsperson, a Grievance Counselor, or the Faculty Senate Program Coordinator (Monica Patterson, email@example.com) with any questions about the grievance process.

 R. Gordon Halfacre, 864-656-4353